 The beach is inseparable from the campsite that sits on it, which means it has excellent access to facilities.
 The campsite of course has toilets, as does the water-front Hubbox Restaurant – for customers only.

 Hubbox is a burger and hot dog bar (which has the most delicious crispy sweet potato fries ever) served right on the waterfront.
 You can eat outdoors with your toes in the sand and your hands around a double-stack, American-style burger made with local meat.

 The Seahorse Center is a two floor building with two swimming pools, a jacuzzi and flume downstairs and a restaurant upstairs.
 There is also a children’s play area.
 One of the pools is heated and the other is slightly cooler for lane swimming.
 This means there is basically an adult only pool and then a mixed pool.

 There is also a small shop on site, which sells daily essentials, gifts and tasty snacks.
 There are three car parks in Pentewan.
 The two that cost money are opposite the main entrance to Pentewan Sands across the road and outside the Seahorse center.
 There is a free car park inside the village itself but this is small and quite difficult to park in.

-Inside the village itself is a quaint old square with the old water pump proadly kept.
-There is a really nice harbourside pub with a beer garden overlooking the bird sanctuary, which is what has become of the old port.
-There is also a cafe with lovely cake in the village and a small shop as well as a separate ocean sports shop where you can buy snorkel masks when you get here.
+Inside the village itself is a quaint old square with the old water pump proudly kept.
+There is a really nice harbourside pub called The Ship with a beer garden overlooking the bird sanctuary, which is what has become of the old port.
+There’s also a café with cake in the village and a small shop as well as a separate ocean sports shop where you can buy snorkel masks and other beach kit.

 Just by the old harbour at the end of the beach you’ll find Pentewan Sailing Club.
 Formerly, the club met at Crinnis (now known as Carlyon Bay).
 The club is also associated with the local diving club.
 You’ll see the boats and windsurfers out in the bay and on a windy day the speed some of these guys reach is phenomenal.